-Credit for hotel practice is estimated on the basis of reports filed by the students and by the employers.
+Credit for hotel experience is estimated on the basis of reports filed by the students and by the employers.
 A limited amount of credit (not more than forty points) may be earned before entering college.
 Therefore, students who expect to be employed at hotel work before entering college (or before transferring to Cornell) and who wish to count that work against the hotel-practice requirement should apply before beginning work or as soon thereafter as possible to the Committee on Hotel Practice for registration blanks and instruction sheets.
 Each student enrolled in the hotel course is expected to spend his summer vacation periods at approved hotel work, and failure to do so without the express permission of the Hotel Practice Committee renders him liable to dismissal or discipline.
-Plans for the summer should be made definite only after a study of the Hotel Practice Instruction Sheets and consultation with the Chairman of the Committee.
+Plans for the summer should be made definite only after a study of the Hotel-Practice Instruction Sheets and consultation with the Chairman of the Committee.
+Formal application for credit must be filed on or before the first day of classes following the completion of the period of experience.